Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * New sales - hard to use since it's an extremely lagging indicator
 * Existing customers - very tricky, see below

 Consider two recent changes released by Intellij.
-The first allows coding together(Code with Me) and the second presents your Git diff as if it were another file in the editor(Git Diff).
+The first allows coding together (Code with Me) and the second presents your Git diff as if it were another file in the editor (Git Diff).
 Code with Me might, like many B2B features, require years for user uptake.
-The inline Git Diff, like many UI changes, will have 100% uptake immediately but won't reveal anything about value delivered until reviews come in.
+The Git Diff, like many UI changes, will have 100% uptake immediately but won't reveal anything about value delivered until reviews come in.

 For code that prevents negative affects like downtime, security breaches or poor architecture / technical debt, using an